tomohisa/dcb-events.github.io/docs/libraries/specification.md

 - It _MUST_ contain an [EventType](#eventtype)
 - It _MUST_ contain [EventData](#eventdata)
 - It _MAY_ contain [Tags](#tags)
-- It _MAY_ contain further fields, like metadata
+- It _MAY_ contain further fields, like metadata defined by the client

 ### Example